 The same controls that provide accountability in beer sales also ensure states can efficiently collect taxes on alcohol products.
 Because distributors are able to monitor the beer from the time it leaves the brewery until it arrives at a licensed retail outlet, they are often best equipped to collect state taxes and help the state enforce alcohol laws.
 For this reason, many states find it more efficient to collect taxes from a limited number of federally- and state-licensed beer distributors than from the hundreds or thousands of retail establishments that sell alcohol products.

-By storing perishable products, providing access to a diverse selection of brands at various price points, and hiring local citizens dedicated to helping sell beer and promote local businesses, America’s 3,300 licensed beer distributors provide tremendous value and efficiency to America’s 576,000 licensed alcohol retailers.
+By storing perishable products, providing access to a diverse selection of brands at various price points, and hiring local citizens dedicated to helping sell beer and promote local businesses, America’s more than 3,000 licensed beer distributors provide tremendous value and efficiency to America’s more than 600,000 licensed alcohol retailers.
 Distributor services— like monitoring retailer shelves, taps and keg lines to ensure consumers are receiving the freshest product—reduce retailer operating costs and translate into dramatic annual savings for retail outlets across the country.
 Distributors also assist retailers through point-of-sale advertising, merchandising and stocking.

 Additionally, beer distributors help ensure that bars, restaurants and stores that sell beer do so responsibly and only to those of legal drinking age by routinely providing materials that discourage underage sales.
 These materials—like signs, posters or stickers— are often seen on cooler doors and at cash registers when consumers purchase licensed beverages.